TobinCavanaugh/WindowsSnake/README.md

 ## How to play
 - Download BasicSnake.exe from the releases tab and run it!
-- If I were you, I'd also perform a web virus scan on the program.

 ## Controls
 - Arrow keys or WASD for directions.